Last updated on July 27, 2023

 Similar to hair loss in men, it can often be difficult to work out how serious the condition is and whether any treatments can prevent it from getting worse or if hair can be regrown.
-Thanks to a three-stage scale called The Ludwig Scale there is a way to break down hair loss for women:
+Thanks to a three-stage scale called The Ludwig Scale there is a way to break down hair loss on women:

 - Grade 1 – Mild

 Some of the most popular treatment options for women include:

 - Hair Thickeners & Concealers